Rosario, Northern Samar

-Rosario, officially the Municipality of Rosario (Bungto han Rosario; Bayan ng Rosario), is a municipality in the province of Northern Samar, Philippines.
-According to the 2020 census, it has a population of 10,949 people.
+Rosario, officially the Municipality of Rosario (Bungto han Rosario; Bayan ng Rosario), is a 5th class municipality in the province of Northern Samar, Philippines.
+According to the 2024 census, it has a population of people.

+History

+On June 21, 1969, barrios Buenavista, Jamoog, Kagkawayan, Rosario, and Salhag were separated from San Jose to form the new independent municipality of Rosario, by virtue of Republic Act No. 5867.
+Barrio Rosario was designated as the municipal seat.

+Geography

-It is bordered in the west by Lavezares and Victoria to the south.
+Rosario is bordered to the west by Lavezares, to the east by San Jose, and Victoria to the south.
 Its coastal area is protected as part of the Biri Larosa Protected Landscape and Seascape.

-Geography

 Barangays

 Rosario is politically subdivided into 11 barangays.
 Each barangay consists of puroks and some have sitios.